Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/api.md

-Title: New Horizons Mod API
+Title: API
-Sort-Priority: 100
+Sort-Priority: 40

-## How to use New Horizons in other mods
+## How to use New Horizons in Other Mods

 First create the following interface in your mod: